saint11/DeadWeight/source/dungeon/dungeon_level_3.md

 Behind the barricade is a big cave.
 Lots os empty clothes, coffins and loose pieces or armor are scattered around.
 A huge symbol is drawn on the ground.
 There's an altar in the middle with a low-relief carving in the shape of a body, empty.
 2 [tomb weavers] are here.
 These monsters are probably way too strong for the players to deal with, they should consider just sealing them there.

-TODO: Lots of loot from the previous corpses if the adventurers manage to defeat the weavers.
+TODO: Lots of loot from the previous corpses if the adventurers manage to defeat the weavers. {.alert}